 4. Once you have added the meta tag, click I have added the meta tag to my homepage, and click Verify

-5. Once verification has been completed, you can continue setting up Google Apps for Work
+5. Once verification has been completed, you can continue setting up G Suite:

 If you see Google Sitelinks appearing on your page

 In some search results Google will offer sitelinks to help a visitor quickly navigate to a section of the web site.
 These links are created by Google at their discretion.
 Shopify has no control over whether your site displays sitelinks in a google search result or not.
 For more information about sitelinks and Google's policy on sitelinks please read the following article from Google's website: